“Tomorrow you’ll wish you had started today”. ~ Anonymous

-If you’d like to transform your body after 50, you must check out our app, PLATE.
 This is the first weight management program designed exclusively for women approaching or over 50.

 The program was developed in collaboration with Dr. Kathryn Waldrep, practicing OB-Gyn, with 35 years of experience in treating and counseling women from childbearing age to end of life.
 She has witnessed firsthand the havoc hormones play on a woman’s weight and her ability to lose weight.
 After menopause, a woman’s metabolism is likely to go down 10 to 20% each decade.
 No wonder losing weight after 50 is so difficult!

 PORTIONS: Weight management begins by getting your portions correct with nutritionally balanced meal plans designed specifically for women near or over 50.

 LIFESTYLE: For an eating program to work, it must fit within your lifestyle.
 PLATE allows for eating out, traveling, family gatherings, and indulging in wine and other adult beverages.

 ACCOUNTABILITY: The app not only allows you to plan your meals and keep track of substitutions, but also sends notifications to you when you are missing a meal, when to break your fast and when to start it.

 TIMING: When you eat your meals is integral to the program.
 PLATE allows you to gradually practice intermittent fasting.
 It also reminds you when to start and end your fast.

 EXERCISE: Participants are encouraged to do some sort of exercise such as walking every day and two days a week of strength training.